Krdx53/LazerGrabberV1.0/README.md

 # Help
 This version of the grabber only supports **Windows**.
  1. Create a webhook on your Discord server.
- 2. Change the 'WEBHOOK_URL' variable value to your Discord webhook URL in [Lazer] once you open it
+ 2. Change the 'WEBHOOK_URL' to your Discord webhook URL in [Lazer] once you open it
  3. The Rest Shows Inside The File.

 # Features